Switching up the flow as we add the prefix

 - Anne Boleyn preening in a "that's me" fashion during the dialogue part of her introduction (before "Don't Lose Ur Head") then pretending she doesn't care by playing with her phone.

-- The Ghost: Henry VIII himself, who never appears in person.
+- The Ghost: Henry VIII, while frequently mentioned, never appears in person.

 - Gold-Colored Superiority: Catherine of Aragon, who still proudly held onto her title as Queen of England even after Henry annulled his marriage with her.